Shumpei-research/dianote/10_fullmodel/index.md

 ### 1-1.
 Geometry

 We only consider two-dimensional motions.
-We ignore the size of the diabolo axel, such that the diabolos are considered point masses.
+We ignore the size of the diabolo axel, so that the diabolos are considered point masses.
 We do consider the friction, in which the radius of the diabolo axel matters and we don't ignore it.
 That is, we consider the axel radius to be negligibly small compared to the length scale of string and point mass motions, which is usually a physically reasonable approximation.
+We focus on a certain time-region in which all diabolos keep in contact with the string, without any attachment or detachment events.
+As these events are discrete in time, the real situation involving attachment and detachment (catch and throw) can be treated as the sequential time regions connected by those events.
+The solution we get here can easily be extended to such real situations by having a way to detect those events and a model for flying diabolos.

 Let N diabolos on the string.
 We number the objects from left to right, left stick being 0 and right stick being N+1, diabolos being 1,...,N.